Getting started with Unity MARS

-Install Unity MARS by importing our installer .unitypackage.
-You will receive a link to it via email after you sign up at unity.com/products/unity-mars.
+Install Unity MARS by importing the MARS Installer Asset Package called MARS_Installer.unitypackage.
+The installer is in a download link in the welcome email you received after you signed up at unity.com/products/unity-mars.
 It can also be found at id.unity.com at My Account > My Seats or Organizations > "Your Organization".

-Open Unity and import the installer into your Unity project through Menu > Assets > Import Package > Custom Package (Unity 2019.3 or 2019.4 LTS recommended).
+Open Unity and import the installer into your Unity project through Menu > Assets > Import Package > Custom Package (Unity 2019.4 LTS recommended).

 For device builds (Android, iOS, Magic Leap, HoloLens), you need an additional package:

 com.unity.mars-ar-foundation-providers.
 This works with most versions of AR Foundation, starting with

 firstname.lastname@example.org, but does not directly depend on it.
 The MARS installer will install AR Foundation along with the MARS packages.
 However, if you are upgrading a project you created before MARS 1.1.0, you need to manually add AR Foundation using the Package Manager.
 You also need at least one additional XR plug-in package, depending on the target platform(s).
 For recommendations around package versions and project configuration, see the MARS AR Foundation Providers package documentation.

 Post Processing, which improves rendering of the simulation in the Editor.

 See the Graphics page for more information on graphics support in Unity MARS.

 Content samples are automatically imported into the Assets folder when you install Unity MARS.
 These include our built-in simulation environments, templates, and example content.
 It is highly recommended that you keep these files in your project and track them in version control when using Unity MARS.
 You can re-import or update the samples to the package version using the Package Manager UI.